Frequently asked questions about health care

 If the age and level of development of an underage patient permit the patient to decide on the treatment given to him or her, the patient has to be treated in mutual understanding with him or her.
 In such cases, the underage patient can forbid the disclosure of information on his or her state of health and treatment to the patient's custodian or other legal representative.

-Information on the health and medical care of a deceased person may be given to persons who need the information in order to find out and fulfil their vital interests or rights.
 The justified information request shall be made in writing to the health care unit or professional in question.
 In such cases, the right to receive information is not limited to the patient’s family.

 The Act on Determination of the Cause of Death specifically provides for the right of family members to receive information from documents concerning the determination of the cause of death.

 The information cannot be disclosed if it would cause serious danger to the health or treatment of a patient or to the rights of another individual.
 Information on processing that took place more than two years ago can only be obtained on special grounds.
+If the service provider does not think that the log data can be disclosed to you, the provider must make a decision on the refusal in writing.
+If you believe that there are no grounds for the refusal, you can submit the case to the Office of the Data Protection Ombudsman for processing.

 If you feel that your patient records have been used or disclosed without sufficient grounds, the service provider that used or received the data must, upon request, provide you with a report on the basis for the use or disclosure of the data.
+In addition, the service provider must present a justified opinion on whether the use or disclosure of data has been legal.

 If you have cause to suspect that a crime has taken place in the processing of patient records, please turn to the police.